Office Hours with Patricia Miranda

 Is the conceptual framework of your work clearly visible?

-After you create fabulous work, document it beautifully, and articulate language around it, making that vision clear and concrete is at the core of getting work out in the world.
+You create fabulous work, document it beautifully, and articulate language around it.
+Making the work visible and ideas clear and concrete is at the core of supporting the work in its fullest ambition.

 A consult often starts with a website analysis, as this is space where you have already curated and organized your work.
 This may include a critique of the work, an analysis of the curation, and a review of your texts.
 Together we go through your materials, and make a plan.
 We create simple systems for long and short term planning, designed for your individual practice.
 This includes strong artist statements, portfolios, and proposals to present the work in the clearest way possible, as well as systems for planning and goal setting.

-I never edit on my own.
-Together we go through your texts and images, and discuss what is important to you.
+I never edit your words without you.
+Together we go through texts and images, and discuss what is important to you and how to support your goals.
 This includes clear and visible content, curation of images and information to best support the work.
 I utilize a clear step-by-step process designed to hone the language around your work.
 The process is an articulation and constructive tool for writing about your work in current and future statements.

 The business side of being an artist is an ongoing challenge.
 Collaborating on administrative work preserves studio time, and helps move the work forward for next level venues and contexts.